f5devcentral/f5-automation-labs/docs/class1/module2/module2.rst

-L1-3 Networking and Device Onboarding are delivered by ‘Cloud Connectors’ that are specific to the third party technology ecosystem (e.g. vCMP, AWS, Cisco APIC, VMware NSX, BIG-IP, etc).
+L1-3 Networking and Device Onboarding are delivered by ‘Cloud Connectors’ that are specific to the third party technology ecosystem (e.g. vCMP, Cisco APIC, VMware NSX, BIG-IP, etc).

 L4-7 service delivery is accomplished by: